Tanviras/woahpp-messages-client/README.md

 <h1>Whatsapp Messages</h1>

 <p>
-Whatsapp-messages is a full-stack site which can be used for messaging via different gmail
+Woahapp-messages is a full-stack site which can be used for messaging via different gmail
 </p>

 <h2>The source code is uploaded at two parts in two repositories.</h2>